-If you submit an Order Form for any Eduserv Identity and Access Management Software and/or Services, you accept that the Order Form and the following terms and conditions create a legally binding contract between your institution, organisation or company and Eduserv.
-These terms and conditions also govern trials of Eduserv Identity and Access Management Software and/or Services.
-Therefore please read these Eduserv Identity and Access Management Software and Services Terms and Conditions carefully and only submit an Order Form if the terms and conditions are acceptable to your institution, organisation or company.
+If you submit an Order Form for any OpenAthens services, you accept that the Order Form and the following OpenAthens Terms and Conditions create a legally binding contract between your institution, organisation or company and Jisc Services Limited (JSL).
+These terms and conditions also govern trials of OpenAthens services.
+Therefore please read these OpenAthens Terms and Conditions carefully and only submit an Order Form if the terms and conditions are acceptable to your institution, organisation or company.

 1.1 When starting with a capital letter, the following words and phrases have the meanings shown:

-(a) Agreement the Order Form and these Terms & Conditions together with any documents referred to herein.
-In the event of conflict an Order Form accepted by Eduserv prevails over these Terms & Conditions.
+a) Agreement – the Order Form and these Terms & Conditions together with any documents referred to herein.
+In the event of conflict an Order Form accepted by JSL prevails over these Terms & Conditions.

-(b) Commencement Date the date which is fourteen days after the date when the Customer submits an Order Form.
-Unless Eduserv rejects the Order Form beforehand, fees for the Products accrue from the Commencement Date irrespective of whether the Products were made available from an earlier date.
+b) Commencement Date – the date which is fourteen days after the date when the Customer submits an Order Form.
+Unless JSL rejects the Order Form beforehand, fees for the Products accrue from the Commencement Date irrespective of whether the Products were made available from an earlier date.

-(g) Order Form an Eduserv order form completed and submitted by or on behalf of the Customer.
-The party submitting the Order Form must ensure that it shows any special price or payment details agreed with Eduserv.
+g) Order Form – a JSL order form completed and submitted by or on behalf of the Customer.
+The party submitting the Order Form must ensure that it shows any special price or payment details agreed with JSL.

-(i) Service the authentication, authorisation, administration and support services described in the applicable product description and documentation published on the Website and/or supplied with the Software.
-The term “Service” includes any necessary Eduserv Identity and Access Management software which is both installed and operated remotely by Eduserv.
-Service also includes any Eduserv Identity and Access Management ad hoc consultancy which Eduserv agrees to provide to the Customer for an agreed price.
+i) Service – the authentication, authorisation, administration and support services described in the applicable product description, documentation and service levels published on the Website and/or supplied with the Software.
+The term “Service” includes any necessary OpenAthens software which is both installed and operated remotely by JSL.
+Service also includes any OpenAthens ad hoc consultancy which JSL agrees to provide to the Customer for an agreed price.

-(j) Software the machine readable modules and version of the Eduserv Identity and Access Management software ordered by the Customer or any versions subsequently deployed by the Customer.
+j) Software – the machine readable modules and version of the OpenAthens software ordered by the Customer or any versions subsequently deployed by the Customer.
 The modules and versions are described in the relevant product description and documentation published on the Website and/or supplied with the software.

-(k) Subscriber a party who has the right to access the Customer’s on-line resources and also has the right to use Eduserv services to do so.
+k) Subscriber – a party who has the right to access the Customer’s on-line resources and also has the right to use JSL services to do so.

-(m) Website the www.eduserv.org.uk website, or such other url as Eduserv may from time to time advise.
+m) Website – the www.openathens.org website, or such other url as JSL may from time to time advise.